Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

 ### Extracting access token using Platform
 After you login to the Platform, you will find the ACCESS_TOKEN at the top right of the screen beside `Shortcuts` and `API_KEY`.
 Copy the ACCESS_TOKEN and paste to the `config.yaml` file in `src` folder under `neuralspace-lang-detection-auth` and `neuralspace-nlu-auth`.

-Congratulations you have now successfully authenticated your twitter bot and linked NeuralSpace NeuraLingo App to the bot!
+Congratulations you have now successfully authenticated your twitter bot and linked NeuralSpace Language Understanding App to the bot!
 <p align="center">
    <img src="images/yayy-happy.gif" alt="[YOUR_ALT]"/>
 </p>